 Moore’s Wall Loop is what we call a lollipop.
 There’s a short section of trail used to access the loop, the stick of the lollipop.
 The stick intersects with the loop itself.
 When you complete the loop, you’ll follow the stick back to your car.

 Go to the main park entrance on Hanging Park Road and drive past the entrance to the Visitor Center lot.
 The road will end at the Lake parking lot.
 From here, head down to the pavilion near the lake and follow the sidewalk that appears just before you get to the pavilion.
 There’s a kiosk with park information.

 From here, follow the path with the red circles to start Moore’s Wall Loop Trail.
 You’ll cross over pretty boardwalks and bridges that crisscross the stream.

 When you reach the intersection with the loop, I like to go clockwise.
 In this direction, you’ll enjoy a nice hike before you begin climbing.
 The climbs come in waves, and you’ll even have a short, but fun, rock scramble.
 You’ll eventually reach a level area that ends at the rock steps leading to Moore’s Wall and the fire tower.

 On the way up, stop and enjoy Balance Rock which offers great views and fun photos.

 At the top, you can stop for lunch, enjoy the sites, and climb the old fire tower.
 The observation deck at the top of the fire tower has small boards that highlight the peaks in front of you.
 There’s one for each direction.

-When you’re ready, head down the stairs and keep going to straight to complete the loop.
+When you’re ready, head down the stairs and keep going straight to complete the loop.
 You’ll walk down a lot of steps, cross a creek, and go through the campground.
-If you become confused, simply follow any signs to “Lake parking”.
+If you become confused, simply follow any signs to “Lake Parking”.